 In 1915, on the death of Governor Stewart, the house passed to his daughter, Jessica (1871- 1982).
 After a romantic and brief first marriage to J. Walter Sylvester, a minister who died of tuberculosis within eight months of the wedding, she married an older man, Charles M. Swift, grandson of the original owner of the house.
 Charles was a lawyer who had made his legal reputation in his younger years in a complicated property case that he spent 40 hours summing up for the jury.
 He later gave up practicing law and went into the business world where his major accomplishment was building a streetcar system for the Philippines.
 Mr. and Mrs. Swift traveled around the world, cruised on his yacht in Florida, maintained a New York apartment, and built a summer home complete with a golf course on Lake Champlain in Ferrisburgh.
 They used the Middlebury house occasionally and made it available to friends and relatives.

 In 1939, ten years after the death of her husband, Mrs. Swift made Middlebury her primary home, giving up her New York apartment in deference to the Vermont countryside.
 Once here, she continued her family’s tradition of helping local institutions through donations, resulting in a new library wing for the Sheldon Museum to house her family’s papers, a Community House in the form of her early childhood home (built by her great-grandfather), and her actual home for use as a charitable restaurant by Sir Wilfred and Lady Anne Grenfell.

 When Mrs. Swift died in 1982, her home in Middlebury and its contents were eventually auctioned off and the property was turned into a New England inn.
-Today, the Swift House Inn is owned and managed by Dan and Michele Brown.
+Today, the Swift House Inn is owned and managed by Matthew Robinson and Serena Kim.